Waleed-Chaudhry/MIPS-Single-Cycle-Datapath/README.md

 # MIPS Single Cycle Datapath

-The processor implements R Type, I Type and Branching Instructions
+Implements R Type, I Type and Branching Instructions
 The following programs were used to test out the correct operation of the processor

 These v files can be compiled and tested using a Verilog compiler such as Icarus Verilog.
 Installation instructions are available here:
 http://www.swarthmore.edu/NatSci/mzucker1/e15_f2014/iverilog.html

 Test Program